UMich-MAVRIC/SpotReport/README.md

 * `pip install -r requirements.txt`

 On all non-Windows platform and for some Windows/Python combination, a shared liblsl is required.
 This can be done by either using:
 * For most Linux and Windows distributions:

 `conda install -c conda-forge liblsl`

 * For MAC devices:

 `brew install labstreaminglayer/tap/lsl`

 ## How to Run?

-To run this program, it is necessary to run the `spt_trigger_outlet` and `spotreport.py` programs simulataneously in two separate terminals.
+To run this program, the `spotreport.py` program must be run either in the IDE or through bash by using the line of code shown below.
+Additionally, to check how data can be send to the spotreport program please run the `trigger.py` file, located in the folder  `lsl_outlet`.
+This file must be run on a separate terminal.

-This can be done by running the following lines in bash - `python3 src\pylsl_outlet_example\spt_trigger_outlet.py` - In one bash terminal `python3 src\spotreport.py` - In other terminal
+This can be done by running the following lines in bash -

+* `python3 src\spotreport.py` - In one terminal
+* `python3 src\lsl_outlet\trigger.py` - In another terminal (Optional Step)

-Note - Once `spt_trigger_outlet.py` is run press the 0, 1 or 2 key to send data to the `spotreport.py` program.
+Note - Once `trigger.py` is run press the 0 or 1 key to send data to the `spotreport.py` program.

 ## Game Behavior